Plutonomicon/plutarch-plutus/docs/USAGE.md

 > Jack: Scott is a proper noun and must always be capitalized.

-Currently, generic deriving supports the following typeclasses:-
+Currently, generic deriving supports the following typeclasses:

 - [`PlutusType`](./TYPECLASSES.md#implementing-plutustype-for-your-own-types) (scott encoding only)
 - [`PIsDataRepr`](./TYPECLASSES.md#implementing-pisdatarepr-and-friends)